Miss Universe Philippines 2023: National Costume competition

 The national costume competition was held at the Leyte Normal University in Tacloban, Leyte, Philippines on May 4, 2023.
-The theme of this edition's national costume competition was "ani" (harvest), which pays homage to the rich history and traditions of Filipino farming communities.
+The theme of this contest's national costume competition was "ani" (harvest), which pays homage to the rich history and traditions of Filipino farming communities.
 The event was hosted by Miss Universe Philippines 2019 Gazini Ganados and actor Marco Gumabao.
 At the end of the event, the top three for the Tingog ng Filipina and the Best in National Costume awards were revealed.